tsgates/arch-wiki-markdown/wiki/AUR_Trusted_User_Guidelines.md

 ----------------------------------------------------------

 > Rules for Packages Entering the [community] Repo

+-   A package must not already exist in any of the Arch Linux repositories.
+You should take necessary precautions to ensure no other packager is in the process of promoting the same package.
+    Double-check the AUR package comments, read the latest subject headings in aur-general, search all projects in the bugtracker, grep the Subversion log, and send a quick message to the private TU IRC channel.

 -   Only "popular" packages may enter the repo, as defined by 1% usage from pkgstats or 10 votes on the AUR.